VertigoOne1/securia/README.md

 ## TODO

-- create the rest of the crud for system admin and management
 - develop pruning system, it gets out of control pretty quick, also needed to be able to delete anyway.
 - ui development - in progress (FOCUS HERE)
 - ui dev - detections and filters